(212) 641-0673 george@dimovtax.com

 Yes, U.S. citizens and green card holders must file taxes on their worldwide income.

-What is the Foreign Earned Income Exclusion (FEIE)?
+What is the FEIE (Foreign Earned Income Exclusion)?

-What forms do expats need to file?
+Which forms do expats have to complete?

-Expats may need to file Form 1040, Form 2555 (FEIE), Form 1116 (FTC), and FBAR (FinCEN Form 114).
+Includes tax filing Form 1040, Form 2555 (FEIE), Form 1116 (FTC) and FBAR(FinCEN form 114).

 What is FBAR?